 This guide to the best roofing materials for Seattle, WA and the great Pacific Northwest covers material types, their pros and cons, best brands and products, and their costs.
 Some of Seattle’s top roofing contractors are also mentioned for your convenience to help you locate a proven roofing company.

 Best Roof Materials for Seattle WA and the Pacific Northwest

-You can’t go wrong with any of theses roof types.
+You can’t go wrong with any of these roof types.
 The right choice for your home depends on your budget and personal preference.

 Composition Shingles aka Asphalt Shingles

 While their market share is slowly shrinking, composition shingles remain the most popular roof type in Seattle and the Pacific NW.

 Most asphalt shingles come in three grades.
 The cheapest are flat, 3-tab shingles.
-The mid-grade shingles are usually called dimensional or architectural shingles.
-More layers of material create a heightened profile.
+The mid-grade shingles are usually called laminate aka dimensional or architectural shingles.
+More layers of material create a heightened more dimensional profile.

 Premium composition shingles are often called premium shingles.
 They are the thickest and most resemble the profile of wood or genuine slate roofing.